I’ll let you in on a little secret.

 Basically resistance training in combination with dietary changes was by far the best option for weight loss.

 Perhaps even more surprisingly, was the a negative energy diet alone was not particularly effective in creating body composition changes or changing biomarkers of metabolic issues (like insulin sensitivity).

 Just goes to show you that diet might not actually be 80% of the equation as is so cliche in today’s diet/exercise culture…

-This doesn’t even begin to describe the research supporting improvement in performance environments where we know that strength training improves nervous system efficiency and thus improves performance, even in endurance-oriented sports like running or cycling.
+This doesn’t even begin to describe the research supporting improvement in performance within athletic environments where we know that strength training improves nervous system efficiency and thus improves performance, even in endurance-oriented sports like running or cycling.